Marcus Semien Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- Twins pitchers combine to allow 153 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Twins pitchers combine to allow 155 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

 © 2023 Data Skrive.
 All rights reserved.